We’re hiring!

 .

-Thus in our sum, the term with has a strictly smaller
+Thus in our sum, the term with

 -adic valuation than every other term, so determines the